 From a young age, 26-year-old Amy King was fascinated by science.
 But she was told by her school that “science isn’t for girls” and by a traditional university at interview that she was “too glamorous to be a scientist”.

-But she proved them both wrong, and is on track to achieve her dream of a science degree with The Open University.
-But she's gone further too, setting up a charity - GlamSci - to encourage young people from all backgrounds into science, and taking up the role of STEM ambassador for the Government educational charity STEMNET.
+She proved them both wrong, and is on track to achieve her dream of a degree in Natural Sciences with The Open University.
+But she’s gone further too, setting up a charity, GlamSci, to encourage young people from all backgrounds into science.

 Facing barriers didn’t put me off